Pork Belly Sliders

 Eventually though, my local butcher caught on and one day I walked in to find stocked fridges of pork side.
 Each one weighted about five pounds and I bought as many as I could carry.

-This is the first time I’ve ever cooked with pork belly and I was a bit nervous because it looks like, well, a pork belly.
+These Pork Belly Sliders are the first thing I’ve ever cooked with pork belly.
+I was a bit nervous because it looks like, well, a pork belly.
 But it’s really easy to do.
 Frankly, it’s one of the most forgiving cuts you could cook.

 1) If the skin of your pork belly is very dirty, rinse it with hot water to clean it off, then dry it really well.
 Most likely it will be clean though.